jcxz/Arkanoid/README.md

 #### Building Linux/macOS

-If you have conan and cmake installed, then just eun the following commands from terminal:
+If you have conan and cmake installed, then just run the following commands from terminal:

 ```sh
 ./setup.sh